 This project has been underway since September 2015.
 This project is focused on building a model of care versus implementing an existing model.
 To provide historical context, we’ve categorized our build-out in years (see Project Timeline).

 The last quarter of 2015 focused an effort to “Define the Mission.”
-A leadership team was established that consisted of top leaders from Human Services and the Sheriff’s Department.
-A meeting was held with Assistant Commissioner Jennifer DeCubellis to discuss how the vision for our project may intersect with the department’s vision for the state surrounding mental and chemical health services for legally involved individuals.
+A leadership team was established that consisted of top leaders from Human Services and the Sheriff’s Office.
+A meeting was held with DHS Assistant Commissioner Jennifer DeCubellis to discuss how the vision for our project may intersect with the department’s vision for the state surrounding mental and chemical health services for legally involved individuals.
 A gaps analysis was completed, and long-range project goals were established.

 A Year of Learning

 The entire year of 2016 was dedicated to “Research & Design: Model & Data.”
 Initial steps to understand the practices of law enforcement and human services resulted in staff collaborating on an individual basis to problem-solve the needs of a few individuals in the jail that had been identified as “stuck” in jail due to individual mental or chemical health needs.
 A request for funding was submitted to DHS, and was subsequently awarded for 2016 with the understanding that the model formed could be replicable to other counties or regions.
-With a lofty vision in mind, an Operations Team was formed, consisting of leadership and direct service staff from the Sheriff’s Department and Human Services in order to carry out the mission set forth.
+With a lofty vision in mind, an Operations Team was formed, consisting of leadership and direct service staff from the Sheriff’s Office and Human Services in order to carry out the mission set forth.
 A project management platform was developed due to the many individual projects underway, as a way to standardize communication, assure accountability, and track the project’s progress.
 Significant research was being conducted to find a model that could be integrated with the vision of our project.
 A state and national search for models indicated that many jurisdictions were investing heavily in crisis intervention training, pre-trial and re-entry programs, with none focusing on this type of diversion.
 Individual development projects began to take shape throughout 2016, with investments in technology, information systems, and staffing.
 The Blue Earth County Board also passed a resolution to be involved in the National Association of Counties’ “Stepping Up” Initiative.
 This has given us an opportunity to connect with projects across the nation.

 Community Based Coordinator